Sonny Perdue: Education reform

-In education, Perdue promoted the return of most decision-making to the local level.
+On education, Perdue promoted the return of most decision-making to the local level.
 After Perdue took office, in 2003 and 2004, Georgia moved up from last place in the country in SAT scores.
 Although it returned to last place in 2005, Georgia rose to 49th place in 2006 in the combined math and reading mean score, including the writing portion added to the test that year.
 In 2007, Georgia moved up to 46th place.
 In 2008, Georgia moved up again, to 45th place.
 Perdue also created additional opportunities for charter schools and private schools.

 Georgia state flag

 In 2001, Democratic governor Roy Barnes replaced the 1956 state flag, which incorporated the battle flag of the Confederacy, and which had been adopted by Georgia largely as a protest against desegregation.
 In his 2002 election campaign, Perdue promised that he would let the state's citizens vote to determine the state flag.
 The choices were a modified version of the First National Flag of the Confederate States of America, with the Georgia State Seal prominently displayed inside a circle of 13 stars, or the flag created in 2001 by the Roy Barnes administration.
 The design of the 2001 Georgian flag was widely unpopular, being derisively named the "Barnes flag".
 The North American Vexillological Association had deemed it the ugliest U.S. state flag.
 Perdue disappointed some Georgians by not making the 1956 flag one of the choices on the ballot, despite a campaign promise to do so.
 However, Perdue was faced with a Democratic House that would not allow the 1956 flag to be included in the referendum, due to its Confederate origins, and he needed support for a tobacco tax he wanted to pass to raise revenue.
-Georgia voters chose the flag resembling the Confederate flag.